Ubuntu 8.04's Generic Kernel Hangs Machine

 One way to mitigate that cost is by not using the most cutting edge versions of software - in that way, you’re relatively safe from any initial teething issues that still needs to be fixed.
 But the bad news is, stable/working probably equals to 5 years or more in the FOSS world, and computer hardware moves faster than that.

 found out a long time ago when I had ‘apt-getted’ a

-2.6.22-16-generickernel.
+kernel.
 The obvious quick-fix then was to be make GRUB boot my older

 But given that I had installed a new card and needed to install ATI’s